 The help center is designed to provide end users with a complete self-service support option.
 They can get information from the knowledge base or turn to the community, if available, for answers.
 If they can't find an answer, they can submit a request to an agent.

-For information about submitting and tracking support requests, see Submitting and tracking support requests in Help Center.
+For information about submitting and tracking support requests, see Submitting and tracking requests in the help center Customer Portal.

 Topics covered in this article:

 - Anatomy of the help center